$p$-Biset Functor of Monomial Burnside Rings: Calculation of Restriction Kernels I: Cyclic case

+This proves the first two lines of Equation (\ref{eqn:deftoZ}).
 The remaining cases are not difficult to deal with.
 We leave the details to the reader.
-When $l=1$, we have $H_1 = Z$ and it is easy to see that the above result holds at this extreme and we have
+When $l=1$, we have $H_1 = Z$ and it is easy to see that the above result holds at this extreme and hence we obtain the third and the fourth lines of Equation (\ref{eqn:deftoZ}).
+The last line also follows since $e_{G/Z, 0, 1} = e_{G/Z, 1}^{G/Z}$.